Problems with Standard Cosmology

 We live on an earth that has vast quantities of water, but this is a problem to explain with the standard gravity-driven accretion model.

-Note that the earth’s center is still hot enough to to drive water out of rock compounds and it would have been much hotter at the beginning, so even below-surface water should have been vapor.
+Note that the earth’s center is still hot enough to to drive water out of rock compounds and it would have been much hotter at a molten beginning, so even below-surface water should have been vapor.

 A study suggested that the moon may have contributed a magnetic field to the earth-moon pair to provide protection to a young earth.
 Note that today the moon has no magnetic field of its own.